What Causes Humidity? Defining Humidity And Its Characteristics

 The psychrometer is probably the most well-known early example of a humidity measuring device.
 It basically consists of two thermometers (one being covered with a wet cloth) used to measure the humidity.

 The bulb of the thermometer covered by the wet cloth measures a lower temperature as a result of the evaporation of the moisture in the cloth.
 By using the difference between the two different temperature readings, the humidity is measured.

 Obviously, this is not a very accurate and reliable way of measuring humidity.

 A capacitive or resistance hygrometer uses a much more reliable way to measure humidity.
 A material able to absorb moisture is used.
 The amount of moisture influences the material's ability to carry an electrical current.

 An electrical current is then sent through the material and measured.
 Based on the strength of the current (influenced by the amount of moisture absorbed by the material), the amount of humidity in the air can be measured.

-The process clearly is a bit more complex than just explained.
-To get a better understanding of hygrometers and how they measure humidity, you can read more about it in this article.
+The process clearly more complex than just explained.
+To get a better understanding of hygrometers and how they measure humidity, you can read more about them in this article.

 The Effect Of Humidity On The Weather

-Humidity is one of the main driving forces of almost weather systems around the world.
-Actually, the combination of humidity and temperature are the impetus of many weather systems and occurrences.
+Humidity is one of the main driving forces of almost all weather systems around the world.
+Actually, the combination of humidity and temperature is the impetus of many weather systems and occurrences.